turingschool/front-end-curriculum/projects/pattrn-party.md

 ## Project Overview

 Every week you will be given a specific page element to build.
-It must be responsive, and the HTML, CSS, and (when/if needed) JS must be written in a modular way.
+It must be responsive and the HTML, CSS, and (when/if needed) JS must be written in a modular way.
 The goal is to create a small library of page components that can be quickly and easily dropped into a project with minimal work to integrate them into a codebase.

 ## Project Requirements

 ### You will be building [this comp](https://drive.google.com/file/d/0B_lPnjyMN6-CWklWcy1wUFA1SVE/view?usp=sharing)

 By the end of the module you will have a created a small style guide.
 As outlined in Brad Frost's [Style Guide](http://bradfrost.com/blog/post/style-guides/) overviews, you will focus on creating a pattern library and code style guide for each element.
+This would be a great time to dig into and work with a [CSS methodology like BEM or SMACSS.](https://www.sitepoint.com/bem-smacss-advice-from-developers/)

 Focus on semantic HTML, well organized and clear CSS, and DRY, well factored Javascript.
 Your final deliverable will be a gh-pages site displaying each of your solutions and the code for each, along with a README that includes a brief description of the elements so a developer new to your project can understand the intended use without further explanation.

 Your final style guide deliverable must meet the following criteria:

-- One-page site that must be live (on gh-pages, or heroku if you want to be fancy)
+- One-page site that must be live (on gh-pages, or Heroku if you want to be fancy)
 - Each weekly exercise should be a section of the one-page site (as shown in comp)
-- Site must include the completed element and the associated code (for example: links to a codepen would be appropriate)
+- Site must include the completed element and the associated code (for example: links to a Codepen would be appropriate)
 - All elements must be fully responsive and match the comp

 # Weekly Assignments